You need to obtain a licence from us to run a riding establishment a place where you hire out horses or ponies for riding or riding instruction.

 An application form is available from the related documents section on this page.

 We review the cost of the licence annually in April.
 If you think you need a licence, would like further information, please contact us.

 You can also apply and pay for your licence as well as changing your existing licence online at

 Will tacit consent apply?

 No. Before we can grant you a licence, it is in the public interest that the authority must process your application.
-If you have not heard from us within 28 days, please contact us using the contact details on this page.
+If you have not heard from us within 28 days, please contact us.

 0113 378 5959